ENERGIZED: Investment Insights on Energy Transformation

 Is there any more hated industry than wind?
 There’s seemingly no shortage of critics happy to write it off as a financially ruinous folly.

 There’s no denying it’s faced some serious challenges.
 Supply chain friction, cost inflation, staff layoffs, failed bid auctions, project delays and cancellations have made it an investment minefield since 2021.
-Then throw in recent downturns in wind speeds in key markets and across the Atlantic, the cherry on top: the one-man ideological crusade against “money-losing windmills”.
+Throw in recent downturns in wind speeds in key markets and across the Atlantic, the cherry on top: the one-man ideological crusade against “money-losing windmills”.

 This industry is now physically unrecognisable from previous decades.
 But it has also been experiencing its own version of the “Gartner hype cycle” - a commonly perceived pattern for technology-based industries: